Bohola: Sport

 The local Gaelic football team is "Bohola Moy Davitts", an amalgamated team consisting of Straide, Foxford and Bohola.
 Among the team's achievements are its "Feile Doire 2010" All-Ireland title.

 Popular culture

 Brendan Shine wrote a song called Three Pubs in Bohola.
-The three pubs listed by Shine were MacDonald's, Clarke's and Roche's.
-Since the song was written, Clarke's has closed and Roche's is now "The Village Inn".
+The three pubs listed in the song were MacDonald's, Clarke's and Roche's.
+Since the song was written, Clarke's has closed as a pub but has since reopened as the local shop and Roche's is now "The Village Inn".